jlangch/venice/doc/readme/ext-parsatron-guide.md

 The original Clojure Parsatron guide can be found at [A Guide to the Parsatron](https://github.com/sjl/parsatron/blob/docs/docs/guide.markdown)

-This guide is adapted to Venice port of Parsatron.
+This guide is adapted to the Venice port of Parsatron.

 The Parsatron is a library for building parsers for languages.
 For an overview